A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Development of the Network Generator

 The generator focuses on the social and operational connections of the people within domestic sex trafficking networks with specific operational characteristics.
-In this work, we recognize that these networks are abstractions of the true operations of sex trafficking.
-Therefore, the proposed network generator cannot appropriately capture all of the complexities of the lived experiences of trafficking victims and survivors, nor can it account for the human rights abuses and violence that occur in sex trafficking networks.
+We recognize that these networks are abstractions of the true operations of sex trafficking; the proposed network generator cannot appropriately capture all of the complexities of the lived experiences of trafficking victims and survivors, nor can it account for the human rights abuses and violence that occur in sex trafficking networks.
 This is a limitation of any analytical approach to understanding the issue of sex trafficking.

-For our network generator, we focused on the social and operational connections of the participants in domestic sex trafficking networks with certain operational characteristics.
 The nodes represent the people in the network, and arcs represent the connections between them.
 The participants we consider are the traffickers, so-called ``bottoms", and victims.
-The term ``bottom" is used in the literature and in some operations to refer to someone who was a victim, but has gained trust and responsibility from the trafficker and thus has additional responsibilities within the trafficking operation \citep{belles2018defining}.
-They might be viewed as the highest ranking former victim and function as a sort of right-hand person in the operation.
-However, there is a gray area in that bottoms may experience varying degrees of force and coercion since there is always a chance they will lose this status and be forced to trade sex.
+The term ``bottom" is used in the literature and in some operations to refer to someone who is a victim, but has gained trust and responsibility from the trafficker and thus has additional responsibilities within the trafficking operation \citep{belles2018defining}.
+They might be viewed as the highest ranking victim and function as a sort of right-hand person in the operation \citep{dank2014estimating}.
+However, there is a gray area in that bottoms may experience varying degrees of force and coercion since there is always a chance they will lose this status and be forced to trade sex \citep{roe2015sexual}.
 Likewise, a trafficker can expect or force some bottoms to exploit other victims \citep{roe2019six, belles2018defining}.
 For purposes of the generator, victims are split into two groups based on age, either minor or adult.
-We do this because published research and insights from our survivor-centered advisory group suggest that there are operational differences in how traffickers interact with minors versus adults due to developmental differences and a legal distinction where trafficking of minors results in much higher penalties \citep{marcus2014conflict}.
+Published research and insights from our survivor-centered advisory group suggest that there are operational differences in how traffickers interact with minors versus adults due to developmental differences and harsher legal penalties from trafficking minors \citep{marcus2014conflict}.